 It also holds the internal On|Off switch for the whole robot as well as the Start button which is used to start your robot code running.

 There are six power output connectors on the board, labelled L0–L3, H0, and H1.
 These are enabled when your robot code is started, and supply around 11.1V (±15%).
+These may be referred to as 12V ports elsewhere in the docs.
 They should be used to connect to the motor and servo board power inputs.
 The “H” connectors will supply more current than the “L” connectors.

-The 5V connectors can be used to connect low-current devices that take 5V inputs, such as the Brain Board.
+The 5V connectors can be used to connect low-current devices that take 5V inputs.

 There is also a Micro USB B connector which should be used to connect the Brain Board for control of the power board.